UNIVERSITY CATALOG: 2025-2026

 Special Designations

-Courses with the special designation of IC (Information Competence) provide students with basic skills in using information retrieval tools and practices that enhance their ability to evaluate and synthesize information competently and ethically.
+Courses with the special designation of I.C.
+(Information Competence) provide students with basic skills in using information retrieval tools and practices that enhance their ability to evaluate and synthesize information competently and ethically.
 Courses with the special designation of WI (Writing Intensive) provide students with continued practice in expressing themselves through writing in various forms within different disciplinary contexts.
-Students must take at least two courses that have an IC designation: one in the Basic Skills section and one in any Subject Exploration area.
-Students must select nine units that have a WI designation from Upper Division General Education courses within Subject Explorations or U.S. History and Local Government.
+Students must take at least two courses that have an IC designation: one course in the General Education Basic Skills area and one course in any General Education Subject Explorations area or from IC-designated courses approved for the American Institutions or Lifelong Learning graduation requirements.
+Students must select nine units that have a WI designation from upper division courses in any General Education Subject Explorations area or upper division courses approved for the American Institutions or Lifelong Learning campus requirements.

 Basic Skills